-Business Strategy & Outlook David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Business Strategy & Outlook David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021

 Gentex manufactures auto-dimming rear- and side-view mirrors that use electrochromic technology.
 These mirrors automatically darken to eliminate headlight glare for drivers and have many other applications.
-With over 1,500 patents worldwide, some valid through 2044, and a dominant 94% market share, up from 77% in 2003, Gentex has a narrow economic moat it should be able to protect for a long time despite the economic damage from COVID-19.
+With over 1,700 patents worldwide, some valid through 2044, and a dominant 94% market share, up from 77% in 2003, Gentex has a narrow economic moat it should be able to protect for a long time, in our opinion.